 VirtIO library

 DPDK library is allowing to connect one physical NIC to the Contrail vRouter.
 This NIC is named vif0.
-This is the vrouter network interface with the physical infrastructure (underlay network infrastructure).
+This is the vrouter network interface toward the physical infrastructure (underlay network infrastructure).
 This library is also used to manage packet forwarding:

-between vrouter physical interface and virtual interfaces belonging to Virtual machines.
+between vrouter physical interface and virtual interfaces of the Virtual machines.
 This is the traffic pattern exchanged between local Virtual Machines and remote ones or external networks.

-between vrouter virtual interfaces belonging to Virtual machines that are connected to the vrouter.
+between virtual interfaces of local Virtual machines.
 This is pure local virtual network traffic.

-In addition to DPDK, a Linux user space device enabler is required in order the DPDK vRouter to be able to configure physical NIC from user space.
+In addition to DPDK, a Linux user space device enabler is required in order for the DPDK vRouter to be able to configure physical NIC from user space.
 VFIO or UIO can be used with Contrail vrouter.

 VirtIO library is allowing to interconnect the virtual NICs of virtual machines to the vrouter using vHost user protocol.